goto/dagger/docs/docs/reference/configuration.md

 #### `SINK_KAFKA_LINGER_MS`

-Defines the max interval the sink should we wait for the sink/producer buffer to fill
+Defines the max interval in milliseconds, the producer will wait for the sink/producer buffer to fill.

 * Example value: `1000`
 * Type: `optional`